Top 15 Popular Specflow Interview Questions

 Answer: Writing BDD tests in Specflow has 2 major components, namely

-1. Feature Files: Which contain the tests written as Scenarios in Domain Specific Language (DSL) and are essentially plain English files which are suitable and understandable for all the stakeholders of the project.
+1. Feature Files: These contain the tests written as Scenarios in Domain Specific Language (DSL) and are essentially plain English files that are suitable and understandable for all the stakeholders of the project.
 In reality, they are the actual test files and are interpreted through the bindings or step definitions.

 Hence, a combination of both Feature files and Step definition or bindings make it possible for Specflow (or any other BDD) framework to run the tests.